 Much of the theory of super-semi junctions has built upon the Bogoliubov--de Gennes picture of Andreev transport in superconducting-normal-superconducting junctions~\cite{beenakker_josephson_1991}, with extensions for the practically relevant situation in which an electrostatic disorder potential forms a quantum dot in the junction.
-The low energy dynamics of these S-QD-S junctions have been studied theoretically in circuits in which the junction is shunted by a small inductance, wherein the gauge-invariant phase difference between superconducting electrodes is set, apart from small quantum fluctuations, by the external flux through the inductance \cite{zazunov_andreev_2003, kurilovich_microwave_2021}.
+The low energy dynamics of these S-QD-S junctions have been studied in circuits where the junction is shunted by a small inductance, wherein the gauge-invariant phase difference between superconducting electrodes is set, apart from small quantum fluctuations, by the external flux through the inductance \cite{zazunov_andreev_2003, kurilovich_microwave_2021}.
 This regime is relevant for Andreev qubits.
-However, these theories do not extend to S-QD-S junctions embedded in arbitrary impedance environments that may support strong phase fluctuations across the junction (e.g. transmon or fluxonium circuits), or when the charge of the dot region couples strongly to the charge fluctuations in the superconducting leads.
+However, these theories do not extend to S-QD-S junctions embedded in arbitrary circuit environments that may support strong quantum phase fluctuations across the junction (e.g. transmon or fluxonium circuits).

-In this Letter, we develop a microscopic theory of S-QD-S junctions embedded in general circuit environments where the phase difference across the junction may experience large quantum fluctuations.
-Our self-consistent treatment of quantum dynamics of the superconducting phases reveal two effects that originate from the underlying many-body physics: (i) a renormalization of the capacitance that shunts the junction and (ii) an accumulation of additional charges in the dot and leads for asymmetric junctions.
-The dependence of both effects on junction gate voltage make them essential for analysis, control, and design of superconducting circuits with S-QD-S junctions.
+In this paper, we develop a microscopic theory of a S-QD-S junction embedded in a capacitive environment in which quantum fluctuations of the phase may be large.
+Our self-consistent treatment of quantum dynamics of the superconducting phases reveal two effects that originate from the underlying many-body physics: (i) a renormalization of the effective capacitance that shunts the junction and (ii) appearance of an additional charge offset in the charging energy for asymmetric junctions.
+The dependence of both effects on junction gate voltage make them important for the analysis, control, and design of superconducting circuits with S-QD-S junctions.

 \xsection{Many-body treatment of superconducting circuits} In the phenomenology of JJs and circuit quantization \cite{Likharev-book-1986,Devoret1997-Les_Houches}, JJs are treated as non-linear inductors, and quantization is postulated from the corresponding classical Hamiltonian of the circuit \cite{Devoret1997-Les_Houches}.
 Within this framework, the well-known Hamiltonian for a capacitively shunted JJ (such as a Cooper pair box (CPB) or transmon \cite{koch_charge-insensitive_2007}) is obtained as